Woodsyanna

 Intimate Overview of My Program ........

-The cats also go outside on nice days in enclosed areas.
-They need the fresh air, sunshine, to feel the ground, run on the grass, etc. You will find emotional well-being has a huge impact on physical well-being and allowing them to be who they are, enjoying the life they are entitled to - and designed for will improve their health.
+Cats, like every living thing, need the fresh air, sunshine, to feel the ground, run on the grass, etc. They are olfactory creatures and the smells of the outdoors invigorate them.
+You will find emotional well-being has a huge impact on physical well-being and allowing them to be who they are, enjoying the life they are entitled to - and designed for, will improve their health.
+A good immune system is built through exposure - to nature & life in general.

 "We should not let our fears hold us back from pursuing our hopes."